Arm Fracture in Children

 How is an arm fracture treated?

 Treatment will depend on what kind of fracture your child has, and how bad it is.
-He may need any of the following:
+He or she may need any of the following:

 - Your child has a fever.